AashinShazar/ReelLife/README.md

 We are a group of computer nerds from San Francisco State University.

 We as in:
-* Mohammad Khan:
+* Mohammad Khan: Project Lead
-* Aashin Shazar:
+* Aashin Shazar: Machine Learning Enthusiast
-* Aaron Jacobson:
+* Aaron Jacobson: Script King

 ReelLife is a project that we came together to build during the 2019 hackathon at San Francisco State University.
 In this repository you may find two main folders, one consisting of all the rapid prototyped scripts and our methodology taken to ensure success and another containing our final approach.